itech-magazine/jan2021/docs/pages/mds/demystifying-income-tax-(assessment).md

 SECTION 140(A) - SELF ASSESSMENT
 ---------------------------------
 While filing an income tax return under section 139, there are two options to choose return *New tax regime* or *Old tax regime*, Assessee can himself choose the option, if he selects new tax regime then new tax slab rates were applicable and deductions and exemptions were not allowed.
-If Assessee selects old tax regime then assesse can determine income tax payable based on his income and his return filing form, by consolidating all sources of income earned and excluding deductions and exemptions if applicable, and then reducing Tds, advance tax, tcs if paid and then determining the payable tax and file return accordingly this process is self-assessment.
+If Assessee selects old tax regime then Assesse can determine income tax payable based on his income and his return filing form, by consolidating all sources of income earned and excluding deductions and exemptions if applicable, and then reducing TDS, Advance tax, TCS if paid and then determining the payable tax and file return accordingly, this process of determining tax and paying is self-assessment.

 SECTION 143(1) - SUMMARY ASSESSMENT
 -----------------------------------